garykl/dotwarrior/README.md

-dotwarrior is glueing software, which connect the command line task manager utility `taskwarrior` with the network visualising toolkit `graphviz` to produce meaningful bullet lists.
+dotwarrior is glueing software, which connect the command line task manager utility `taskwarrior` with the network visualising toolkit `graphviz` to produce meaningful bullet lists in the form of a graph.

 There are four different types of nodes considered: